ivanreese/ivanish/source/pages/magnetic-fields.md

 For instance, the glows around wires (showing field intensity) now incorporates a bit of info about polarity.
 But it's wrong!

-So I did a bunch more research, rewrote the code so that it runs on the GPU, and set up a rough SDF model of an electric motor:
+So I did a bunch more research, rewrote the code so that it runs on the GPU, and set up a rough SDF model of an electric motor.

+(Again, sorry folks on phones — this is just a quick prototype, so it's not smart about viewport scaling.
+Check it out on your desktop!)

 <div class="full-width">
   <iframe frame-src="https://cdn.ivy.boo/magnetic-fields/rmf/index.html"></iframe>